Systematic Review on Learning-based Spectral CT: Perspectives

+As a score-matching-based generative approach, the \acp{DM} have recently drawn a major attention of the community as they effectively compete or even outperform \acp{GAN} for image generation and other tasks \cite{dhariwal2021diffusion}, and have been broadly adapted for medical imaging \cite{kazerouni2023diffusion}, including \ac{PCCT} image generation \cite{hein2023generation}.
+They involve gradually degrading a sample of interest (i.e., an image) with subtle Gaussian noise until the sample becomes a random Gaussian field, learning the noising process in terms of a score function, and then, by inversion from a Gaussian noise realization, generate a meaningful sample~\cite{ho2020denoising}.
+Specifically, the inverse process uses the gradient of the log-density of the prior (the score) which is approximated with a \ac{NN} trained for score matching, and generates an image according to the a-priori probability distribution of the training dataset.

+\Acp{DM} can be used to solve inverse problems by adding a data fidelity gradient descent step in the inverse diffusion, or by using the pseudo a-posteriori probability distribution conditioned to the observed data, which work in an unsupervised manner.
+These methods have been used in various inverse problems such as deblurring on RGB multichannel images \cite{chung2022diffusion}.
+Moreover, the \acp{DM} are independent of the measurement model, and the same approaches can be used in multi-energy spectral \ac{CT} reconstruction or one-step material decomposition under different imaging geometries and sampling conditions.
+Recently,

-\item Hardware refinement: Over the past several years, photon-counting detectors have been greatly refined with some important detailed in the literature.
-There are more efforts on CZT-based detectors led by Siemens and others, but deep-silicon detectors are also of great interest.
-While CZT detectors and alike are more compact, the silicon technology is much mature and cost-effective with the potential to give more certain spectral imaging results.
+\paragraph*{Hardware Refinement} Over the past years, photon-counting detectors have been greatly refined.
+There are more efforts on CZT detectors, but deep-silicon detectors are also of great interest.
+While CZT detectors and alike are more compact, the silicon technology is more mature, reliable and cost-effective with the potential to give more quantitative spectral imaging results.
 A detailed comparison is yet to be seen.
-Since the photon-counting detector pitches are substantially smaller than that of the energy-integrating detectors, the spatial resolution of \ac{CT} images can be accordingly improved, if the X-ray source focal spot can be reduced.
+Since the photon-counting detector pitches are substantially smaller than that of the energy-integrating detectors, the spatial resolution of \ac{CT} images can be accordingly improved, coupled with a reduced X-ray source focal spot.
 However, a small focal spot usually means a low X-ray flux.
-Hence, the balance must be made between image resolution and imaging speed.
-It is underlined that while the hardware refinement in either detectors or sources is important, the research will be more often performed by companies than academic groups.
-Since this review is relatively more focused on computational aspects of spectral \ac{CT}, in the following we discuss more \ac{AI}-related challenges.
+Hence, the balance must be made between image resolution, noise and imaging speed.
+It is underlined that while the hardware refinement in either detectors or sources is important, this kind of research will be more often performed by leading companies than academic groups.
+Since this review is more focused on computational aspects of spectral \ac{CT}, in the following we discuss more \ac{AI}-related challenges.